oriuminc/hubot-email-hashtag/README.md

 # Hubot: hubot-email-hashtag

-A hubot script that sends hashtagged messages to a specified email address.
+A hubot script that sends hashtagged messages to arbitrary email addresses on a given domain.

 See [`src/email-hashtag.coffee`](src/email-hashtag.coffee) for full documentation.